-When we arrived to Cordoba, it was about 11 ˚C, but it was morning, the temperature will rise.
+When we arrived it was about 11 ˚C, but it was morning, so it was obvious the temperature will rise.
 Or so I thought… Well, it didn’t!
 I must have accidentally checked weather forecast for Cordoba in Argentina! 🙂 What a dumbass!

-We went to El Corte Ingles to warm up a bit, and did to: lots of stuff bought – checked.
+We went to El Corte Ingles so we could warm up a bit, and did to: lots of stuff bought – checked.

 All the bags given to my personal „Sherpa“– checked.

-Afterwards we headed to the city center and stumbled upon many lovely squares and streets with all colored pottery.
+Afterwards we headed to the city center where we stumbled upon many lovely squares and streets with all colored pottery.

-This is one of the things Cordoba is known for, and there’s a contest for the prettiest patio.
+Cordoba is known by it’s colorful patios, and there’s a contest for the prettiest patio.

 El Festival de los Patios Cordobeses is held for the first twelve days of March.

 Mezquita or The Great Mosque of Cordoba is wonderful.
 Although, it’s called mosque, it’s actually mosque-cathedral due its controversial history.
 It was initially a Catholic church.